Seanba/SuperPrefabReplacement/README.md

 # SuperPrefabReplacement
-An example of replacing Tiled objects with prefabs, automatically, during import into a Unity project.
+This repo is an example of replacing Tiled objects with prefabs, automatically, during import into a Unity project.
 Fans of retro games may notice an inspiration from older Mega Man games. :)

 Often a Tiled map will have objects in it that we want transformed into gameplay-specific objects when the map is imported into Unity.

-In this example we have a series of blocks, represented as rectangle objects of type `AppearingBlock` in our map.
+In this example we have a series of blocks, represented as rectangle objects of type `AppearingBlock` in our map ...

 ![Example Map](./docs/map.png)

 ![Appear Blocks Type](./docs/appear-block-type.png)

 What we want is to take these placeholders in our Tiled map and replace them with prefab instances in Unity.
-This is where **Prefab Replacement** come into play.
+This is where **Prefab Replacements** come into play.

 Prefab Replacements
 -------------------